 All who serve children, youth and/or vulnerable adults are required to complete a course called “Protecting God’s Children”.
 This course may be taken at any location and is valid within all parishes of the Archdiocese of Seattle.
 Individuals will be notified by VIRTUS Online when it is time to take an online refresher course—every three years.

-All current employees and volunteers who have already completed the Safe Environment requirements will be automatically transferred into the new VIRTUS database.
-VIRTUS Online sent log-on information to every current participant in August 2015.
+All current employees and volunteers who have already completed the Safe Environment requirements were automatically transferred into the new VIRTUS database.
 Those who have already attended a “Called to Protect for Ministries” class will not be required to take the VIRTUS foundation class, “Protecting God’s Children”.
 These individuals will be notified by VIRTUS when it is time to renew their background check and/or take an online refresher course—every three years.

 Protecting God’s Children— the training for new volunteers is offered periodically at Saint Patrick ctholic Church & School.
 Stay tuned for date and time.